 Research Assistant: Cosima Gillhammer

 The OTL is a liturgically organised set of Mass readings derived mostly from the Old Testament books of the Wycliffite Bible.
-It was circulated with the Wycliffite Bible and survivies in 25 manuscritps.
-Its authorship is unknown but it might be the work of the original translators or members of their circle.
-It might preserve a version of the Wycliffite translation that is earlier or considerably different from the ones surviving in biblical manuscripts proper, making it the most important piece of currently unstudied evidence known to textual critics of the Wycliffite Bible.
+It was circulated with the Wycliffite Bible and survives in 39 manuscripts.
+Its authorship is unknown, but it may be the work of the original translators or members of their circle.
+It reflects stages in the work on the translation that are not attested in biblical manuscripts proper, making it a highly important piece of evidence for textual critics of the Wycliffite Bible.

 The work on the first complete English translation of the Bible, the Wycliffite Bible, seems to have been concentrated in Oxford, though the later professional copying was probably done mostly in London.
-In Oxford there seems to have been some academic interest, beyond the central circle of translators, in the theoretical issues raised by the work: given that the primary text used by the western church, the so-called Vulgate, was itself a translation from the original languages of the various biblical books, was it legitimate to go further with translation into various vernacular languages? if not, why were these vernaculars unacceptable? is there something about the 'ancient' languages, Hebrew, Greek and Latin, inherently superior to such vernaculars as English or French? or conversely, do such vernaculars lack a grammatical structure and vocabulary sophisticated enough to convey the ideas and material found in the Bible?
-Three Latin and one English treatises we are editing are attempts to answer these and other questions.
-The texts will be presented with extensive introduction outlining stages of argument about biblical translation in the western church and especially in England, placing the debate in its contemporary context, and examining the structure of each text.
-Particular attention will also be paid to the views about language reflected in all three texts, but most especially in Ullerston's who advances a sophisticated linguistic appreciation.
+In Oxford there seems to have been some academic interest, beyond the central circle of translators, in the theoretical issues raised by the work: given that the primary text used by the western church, the Vulgate, was itself a translation from the original languages of the various biblical books, was it legitimate to go further with translation into European vernaculars? if not, why were these vernaculars unacceptable? is there something about the 'ancient' languages, Hebrew, Greek and Latin, inherently superior to such vernaculars as English or French? or conversely, do such vernaculars lack a grammatical structure and vocabulary sophisticated enough to convey the ideas and material found in the Bible?
+Three Latin and one English treatises we are editing attempt to answer these and similar questions.
+The texts will be presented with facing translations.
+The introductory chapters will aim to explain the context and individuals involved, provide details about the biography of the authors, to offer a discussion of the structure of each text and to give an account of the participants’ views on language and translation.

 English literature, 650-1550; manuscript studies and textual criticism; the English Language